-At least 12 southern colleges and universities are taking part in tree improvement work.
+At least 12 southern colleges and universities are taking part in treeimprovement work.

 The schools of forestry at North Carolina State College, the University of Georgia, and the University of Florida have two men apiece devoting full time to forest genetics research, teaching, or both.
-North Carolina State and Texas A & M College have industry-supported graduate fellowships in the subject, those at Texas A & M in cooperation with the Texas Forest Service.
-North Carolina State and the University of Florida have ambi tious seed orchard projects in cooperation with, and financed by, industry; in the past 2 years, T. O. Perry and Chi-Wu Wang of the University of Florida have helped establish 15 seed orchards with approximately 10,000 grafts from selected slash and loblolly pine trees.
-All four of the institutions mentioned stress basic as well applied research.
-Two forest genetics short courses for Federal, State, and private foresters have been given at the University of Florida, and one each at the University of Georgia and at Texas A & M College, with a total attendance of about 180.
+North Carolina State and Texas A and M College have industry-supported graduate fellowships in the subject, those at Texas A and N in cooperation with the Texas Forest Service.
+North Carolina State and the University of Florida have ambitious seed-orchard projects in cooperation with, and financed by, industry; in the past 2 years, T. O. Ferry and Chi-Wu Wang, of the University of Florida, have helped establish 15 seed orchards with approximately 10,000 grafts from selected slash and loblolly pine trees.
+All four of the institutions mentioned stress basic as well as applied research.
+Two forest genetics short courses for Federal, State, and private foresters have been given at the University of Florida, and one each at the University of Georgia and at Texas A and M College, with a total attendance of about 180.

-l/ Forester, Southern Forest Experiment Station, New Orleans, La.
-This paper was prepared by Dr. Wakeley for the Committee on Southern Forest Tree Improvement and was presented by him at the Fifth Northeastern Forest Tree Improvement Conference at Orono, Me., in August 1957.
-Because this is such a comprehensive, yet brief, summary of current activities in the South, we are glad to include it in this Proceedings.
-In addition to other tree improvement research, Alabama Polytechnic Institute, Louisiana State University, and the University of Tennessee have research, projects in forest genetics under the federal Agricultural Marketing Research Act, in cooperation with their respective State Agricultural Experiment Stations.
-The project at Alabama Polytechnic Institute includes relative nutrient requirements and efficiency of progenies of "plus" pines and of their checks, and has recently been expanded to permit work on hardwood genetics.
+In addition to other tree improvement research, Alabama Polytechnic Institute, Louisiana State University, and the University of Tennessee have research projects in forest genetics under the federal Agricultural Marketing Research Act, in cooperation with their respective State Agricultural Experiment Stations.
+The project at Alabama Polytechnic Institute includes relative nutrient requirements and efficiency of progenies of "plus" pines and of their checks, and has recently been expanded to permit, work on hardwood genetics.

-R. M. Allen, of the Southern Institute of Forest Genetics, has just completed 2 years' graduate work at Duke University, under Drs.
+1 To be presented at the Fifth Northeastern Forest Tree Improvement Conference, Orono, Rine, August 22-23, 1957, for the Committee on Southern Forest Tree Improvement.
+R. N. Allen, of the Southern Institute of Forest Genetics, has just completed 2 years graduate work at Duke University, under Drs.
 Kramer and Naylor, on the contrasting growth-substance complexes of longleaf pine, its hybrids, and loblolly and slash pines.
 This bears directly on one of the most challenging genetics problems in the South--shortening or eliminating the notorious stemless or "grass" stage of juvenile longleaf pine.

-At Newcomb College of Tulane University, Dr. Willis A. Eggler has completed 2 years' work, in cooperation with A. J. Hodges Industries, Inc., and the Southern Institute of Forest Genetics, on the anatomy and phenology of pine reproductive processes including the date of formation of the primordia of female and male strobili.
+At Newcomb College of Tulane University, Dr. Willis A. Eggler has completed 2 years' work, in cooperation with A. J. Hodges Industries, Inc., and the Southern Institute of Forest Genetics, on the anatomy and phenology of pine reproductive processes, including the date of formation of the primordia of female and male strobili.
 Under a recent grant from the National Science Foundation, he is extending this study to slash and shortleaf pines.
 The Biophysics Laboratory at Tulane University is cooperating with the Southern Institute of Forest Genetics in studies of the effects of irradiation on pine seed.

-The University of Arkansas is cooperating with the Crossett Research Center of the Southern Forest Experiment Station, and with the Crossett Company, in test of local races of loblolly pine seed.
-Mis sissippi State College is cooperating with the Station in tests of hybrids made at Placerville.
+The University of Arkansas is cooperating with the Crossett Research Center of the Southern Forest Experiment Station, and with the Crossett Company, in tests of local races of loblolly pine seed.
+Mississippi State College is cooperating with the Station in tests of hybrids made at Placerville.